The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: The model

+The space LP$_L$ is in one to one correspondence with $\{-1,0,1\}^{\otimes L}$ since to each site in the link pattern we can assign $-1,0$ and $1$ if this site is linked to the left, empty and linked to the right, respectively.
 Every configuration of the loop model corresponds to a link pattern $\pi$.
 This can be seen by erasing all closed loops in the bulk of the strip and all links connecting two vertical boundary points.
-The configuration on fig.(\ref{figlp}) corresponds to the link pattern shown on fig.(\ref{figlinkp}).
+The configuration on Fig. \ref{figlp} corresponds to the link pattern shown on Fig. \ref{figlinkp}.

-The object of our interest is the ground state vector $\Psi_L$ of the transfer matrix, which we will introduce below, can be represented as a vector in the space of link patterns:
+The object of interest is the ground state vector $\Psi_L$ of the transfer matrix, which we will introduce below, can be represented as a vector in the space of link patterns:

-The computation of its components $\psi_{\pi}$ was the subject of our previous work.
+The computation of its components $\psi_{\pi}$ was the subject of our previous work \cite{GN}.

 The action of the bulk operators $\rho^{(i)}$ on the link patterns goes as follows.
-An operator $\rho_{(i)}$ non trivially acts on two neighboring vertices $j$ and $j+1$ of a link pattern if the occupancy of the vertices $j$ and $j+1$ coincides with the occupancy of the north west (NW) edge and the north east (NE) edge of $\rho^{(i)}$, respectively.
+An operator $\rho^{(i)}_j$, supplied with the position index $j$, acts non trivially on two neighbouring vertices $j$ and $j+1$ of a link pattern if the occupancy of the vertices $j$ and $j+1$ coincides with the occupancy of the north west (NW) edge and the north east (NE) edge of $\rho^{(i)}$, respectively.
 Then we need to connect the middle of the NW edge of $\rho^{(i)}$ with the $j$-th vertex of the link pattern and the middle of the NE edge of $\rho^{(i)}$ with the $j+1$ vertex of the link pattern.
-In the resulting link pattern the connectivity at the points $j$ and $j+1$ will be that of the middle points of the south west edge and south east edge of the $\rho^{(i)}$ operator.
-Few examples are presented on fig.(\ref{figaction}) and fig.(\ref{figaction1}).
+In the resulting link pattern the connectivity at the points $j$ and $j+1$ will be that of the middle points of the south west edge and south east edge of the operator $\rho^{(i)}$.
+A few examples are presented on Fig. \ref{figaction} and Fig. \ref{figaction1}.
 The boundary plaquettes act on the first and the last bulk points of link patterns in a similar way.
-Few examples of this action are presented on fig.(\ref{figaction}).
+A few examples of this action are presented on Fig. \ref{figaction}.

 Now we need to define the $\check{R}$-matrix, $R$-matrix, the $K$-matrices and then the transfer matrix of the dTL model.
-The $\check{R}$-matrix is the weighted action of $\rho^{(i)}$'s:
+The $\check{R}$-matrix is the weighted action of the operators $\rho^{(i)}$ represented by the second row on Fig. \ref{figplaq}: